isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution108.md

 N.A. for non-SMEs

 ### Things to Note
-Automatic cleaning
+- Automatic Cleaning
--Time and heating presetting function.
-Eg. 15 minutes cooking time, like a microwave
+- Time and heating presetting function e.g. 15 minutes cooking time, like a microwave

 ### Contact Information